Xian-Bei/TT-Occ/README.md

 4. Update dataset paths in all `run_xx.sh`.

 ## 🌱 Environment Setup
-For the external repositories used in this project, we provide minimal versions of their codebases under the `submodule` directory.
+For the external repositories used in this project, we provide minimal versions of their codebases under the `submodule` directory (with their original licenses retained; please respect and comply with their terms).
 These have been packaged and installed within a unified conda environment, so you do not need to clone or install each dependency separately.
 Please reproduce our environment and download checkpoints via:

 ```bash
 conda env create -f environment.yml